sbslee/fuc/docs/cli.rst

    close attention to the 'chr' string in contig names (e.g. 'chr1' vs. '1').
    Note also that --region requires the input files be indexed.

+   Positional arguments:
+     bams           One or more input BAM files.
+Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help     Show this help message and exit.
-     --bam PATH [PATH ...]
-                           One or more alignment files.
-Cannot be used with --fn.
-     --fn PATH             File containing one alignment file per line.
-Cannot be used with --bam.
      --bed PATH     BED file.
 Cannot be used with --region.
      --region TEXT  Target region ('chrom:start-end').
 Cannot be used with --bed.
      --zero         Output all positions including those with zero depth.

    [Example] To specify regions with a BED file:
      $ fuc bam-depth \